-- Incidence of TEAEs, SAEs, and ORAEs through Day 28. - Change from baseline in clinical laboratory results. - Change from baseline in ECG data. - Change from baseline in vital signs. - Wound healing assessment at 72 hours and on Day 10 and Day 28.
+- Incidence of TEAEs, SAEs, and ORAEs through the Safety Follow-Up on Day 42. - Change from baseline in clinical laboratory results. - Change from baseline in ECG data. - Change from baseline in vital signs. - Wound healing assessment at 72 hours, on Day 10 and Day 28, and at the Safety Follow-Up on Day 42. - Bone healing assessment on Day 28 and at the Safety Follow-Up on Day 42.